Hillcrest Family Services provides a variety of professional health care services to promote health and wellness. The services include:

 Visit us on Facebook to learn more.

 The Dubuque Area Substance Abuse Coalition contains a Tobacco Committee.
 Anyone is welcome to join efforts to reduce the exposure to secondhand smoke and third hand smoke.
-Current projects include tobacco free school campus, tobacco free parks, and smoke free multi unit housing.
+Current projects include tobacco free school campus, tobacco free parks, and smoke free multi-unit housing.

 Visit us on Facebook to learn more.

 One day, a young man contacted Hillcrest about tobacco prevention.
-During this call, our Integrated Health Home specialist was able to determined that he could benefit for other services.
+During this call, our Integrated Health Home specialist was able to determine that he could benefit for other services.
 That very same day, our Peer Support Specialist was able to meet with him to set up counseling services.
 In addition to counseling, the young man attended our tobacco prevention class, and today, he continues to follow through with tobacco prevention and mental health visits which have dramatically decreased his number of psychiatric hospitalization visits.